The Boy and the Pirates

 The Boy and the Pirates is a 1960 American adventure film directed by Bert I. Gordon, known as a master of giant monster films.
-It stars a popular child star Charles Herbert and Gordon's daughter Susan.
-The storyline concerns a boy and girl trapped on Blackbeard's pirate ship.
+It stars a popular child star Charles Herbert and Gordon's daughter Susan Gordon.
+The storyline concerns Jimmy Warren and Katrina Van Keif, a boy and girl trapped on Blackbeard's pirate ship.

 Plot

 A boy named Jimmy Warren who lives along the Massachusetts coast is upset with the unfairness of modern life when his father scolds him about his school grades.
-He plays on a wrecked ship along the shore with a girl named Kathy.
+He plays on a wrecked ship along the shore with a girl named Kathy Mannering.
 He picks up an odd brass jar and wishes to be back in the olden days on a pirate ship.
-When Jimmy utters "Where am I?," the magic jar pops open and a strange little man appears.
+When Jimmy utters "Where am I?", the magic jar pops open and a strange little man appears.
 He introduces himself as Abu the Genie and states that he has granted Jimmy his wish to be on a real pirate ship.
 Jimmy scoffs at the notion, but Abu insists that they are at that very moment passengers on Queen Anne's Revenge, the pirate ship of the notorious Blackbeard.

-Abu refuses to grant Jimmy's wish to go home, and informs him that he must return the brass bottle to the exact spot where he found it within three days or he will be forced to take the genie's place inside of it.
-The genie then tries to ensure that Jimmy will fail to do so.
+Abu refuses to grant Jimmy's wish to go home, and informs him that he must return the brass bottle to the exact spot where he found it within three days, or he will be forced to take the genie's place inside of it.
+Abu then tries to ensure that Jimmy will fail to do so.
 Chased by Blackbeard, at the last second Jimmy returns the bottle to the place he found it, and he finds himself returned to the present day.
-He remembers his adventure but Kathy is puzzled about his story.
+He remembers his adventure, but Kathy is puzzled about his story.